Inclusion in Action Conference

 Your $300 gift helps students with special needs stay on track with learning.
 Using technology, special educators and paraprofessionals are engaging with learners, even when they can’t be together in the classroom.

-To provide children with special needs the opportunity for an inclusive Catholic education in their home parish schools.
+To provide children with special needs the opportunity for an inclusive education in the Catholic schools they attend.

 How the FIRE Foundation brings inclusion to the classroom